 Tip no. 2 – Explore the full potential of your innovations

-Not all research carried out by your R&D department will necessarily lead to major innovations.
-Your aim should thus be to maximize the value of your innovations by identifying:
+Not all the research conducted by your R&D and marketing department leads to major innovations.
+Your mission is therefore to maximize the value of your innovations by identifying :

 – The right fields of application: Your innovations should flourish in a growth sector that offers the maximum returns.
 You should also consider unexpected fields of application that may be useful in the future.